 The rifle was obtained in 2020 from a Somerset County, Pennsylvania family it had been in for years.
-The lock, tang, and associated bolts were missing when the rifle was sold at auction, but were found loose in a box a few weeks later by the "Picker" who put the rifle at auction, and reunited with the rifle!
+The lock, tang, and associated bolts were missing when the rifle was sold at auction, but were found loose in a box a few weeks later by the "Picker" who had originally put the rifle at auction.
+Thanks to the Picker, the lock was reunited with the rifle!
 And so, this marvelous example of the work of Joseph Mills has been saved intact for another generation to enjoy.

 Return to Gunsmith Index

 Return to the Korns family genealogy home page